a327ex/emoji-merge/README.md

 ## arena:update

 The [`arena:update`](https://github.com/a327ex/emoji-merge/blob/main/main.lua#L518) function is where most of the gameplay rules are located or triggered due to our decision of modelling the game as a rules-based game.
 If we have a rules-based game and we want rules to not be attached to objects, they need to be attached to their individual functions, and those functions either happen directly on some update function somewhere when something happens, or are triggered by code that's in the update function.
-If this doesn't make sense now it will soon, but, when it comes to rules-based code, the update function ends up being the most natural place to place most rules or at least the trigger for most rules.
+If this doesn't make sense now it will soon, but, when it comes to rules-based code, the update function ends up being the most natural place to place most rules or at least the trigger for most rules' behaviors.

 So let's get started: